cxxzhang/libcef_for_xp/README.md

 # libcef_for_xp
-libcef  whith mp3/mp4 support, and support windows xp libcef_109_emmbed_all with all resource emmbed, and static link to all deps. so you can use libcef just with a single file.
+libcef  whith mp3/mp4 support, and support windows xp。

+libcef_109_emmbed_all with all resource emmbed, and static link to all deps. so you can use libcef just with a single file.

 # 1.cef header files can download from: